AlexOgden/RecceDNS/docs/README.md

 - `--no-print-records`: Don't print the DNS records in subdomain enumeration, only show the subdomains.

+- `--no-query-stats`: Don't calculate and print the average query time.

 - `--show-resolver`: Print which resolver was used for each query.

 - `--delay <MS|RANGE>`: Delay in milliseconds to use between queries in subdomain enumeration.
 You can specify a single value (e.g., `1000` for a 1-second delay) or a range (e.g., `100-200` for a random delay between 100 and 200 milliseconds).
 Default: `0`